Interval annotations

 file.

-The full .annot
+The standard .annot

-There are numerous options and alternatives the supplement this basic format, as outlined below:
+instead).
+There are numerous options and alternatives the supplement

 - Column formats : full (six-column) versus reduced (3 or 4 column) formats